oddbird/oddleventy/content/blog/2021/support-unknown.md

 ```

 And this is where browsers disagree.
-This is where we can see the result
+We can see the result
 of their internal differences
 when interacting with unknown syntax.